-This May, the world’s favourite content management system is enjoying its sweet 16.
-Back in May of 2003 the first release of WordPress was announced on the WordPress.org site by Matt Mullenweg, who along with English developer Mike Little cofounded the project to create the now-ubiquitous software.
+In May 2019, the world’s favourite content management system enjoyed its sweet 16.
+Back in May of 2003 the first release of WordPress was announced on the WordPress.org site by Matt Mullenweg who, along with English developer Mike Little, founded the project to create the now-ubiquitous software.

 Today, WordPress is used by more than a third of the world’s top 10 million websites and the company that develops it, Automattic (of which Mullenwegg is CEO) is valued at over a billion dollars.

 We thought we’d share with you just ten of the many reasons why we love using WordPress for our site development.

 It’s easy to underestimate how important this is.
 As we’ll mention later this has a huge impact on accessibility for non-developer users around the world, but it’s really the non-proprietary nature of WordPress that has made it so versatile and helped create the ecosystem of plugins provided (often also for free) by a global army of independent developers.
 It also means it’s ready for one-click installation with most modern hosting companies.
 WordPress is not just free at the point of delivery, it continues to be updated, with new functionality and security all the time, with new updates easily installed, automatically or manually, for free.

 Not only can themes be easily customised, but the structure of a WordPress site means that types and taxonomies can be created to suit any content approach.
 We’ve built sites where articles need to be listed at three different levels of categorisation and also be tagged so that users can search for pieces in whatever way they want.
 WordPress makes this kind of user interface easy.
 “Yes!” in the immortal words of Alan Partridge “it’s an extender!”
 WordPress is a simple, elegant piece of software that can be put to an infinite number of uses in the hands of skilled developers.
 You can create anything from a microsite to a huge eCommerce platform within the software.